Natlan: Release

 Natlan was released on August 28, 2024 in version 5.0 of the game.
-The areas of three tribes, the People of the Springs, the Children of Echoes, and the Scions of the Canopy, were released.
-HoYoverse adopted a multi-phase release strategy for Natlan, similar to other regions, in which areas of Natlan would be gradually opened.
+The home areas of three tribes, the People of the Springs, the Children of Echoes, and the Scions of the Canopy, were released.
+HoYoverse adopted a multi-phase release strategy for Natlan, similar to other regions, in which different areas of Natlan would be gradually opened.
 Version 5.2 was released in November 2024 and saw the release of two more tribal areas, those of the Masters of the Night-Wind and the Flower-Feather Clan.
 Version 5.5 was released on March 26, 2025, and saw the release of the final tribe, the Collective of Plenty.

-Version 5.8 was released on July 30, 2025 and contained a holiday resort area called the Easybreeze Holiday Resort.
+Version 5.8 was released on July 30, 2025 and contained a holiday resort area called the Easybreeze Holiday Resort, which is part of Natlan.
 Genshin Impact typically has a summer event before each new nation's release in which a temporary area is added to the game's map for players to explore and play minigames.
 The release of this new resort differed from past summer events in that the addition to the map was permanent, although the festivities were not.

 Genshin Impact also saw its first release on Xbox during the Natlan series of patches, releasing on November 20.

 Reception

 Critics gave Natlan a mixed reception, though most praised its gameplay innovations.
-The terrain traversal system in particular was highlighted for adding mobility, with Screen Rant's Cody Gravelle calling its verticality and speed "memorable".
+The terrain traversal system in particular was highlighted for adding mobility, with Screen Rant's Cody Gravelle calling its verticality and speed memorable.
 Reviewers also commented that integrating traversal abilities into both characters and the environment made exploration more dynamic and rewarding.
 Beyond gameplay, Natlan's visual design was also well-received.
-TheGamer described the region as "gorgeous" and agreed that its layout made exploration much easier.
-Reviewer Tsukihi of Japanese gaming site 4Gamer described the natural scenery as "magnificent", and called the Saurians "cute".
+TheGamer described the region as gorgeous and agreed that its layout made exploration much easier.
+Reviewer Tsukihi of Japanese gaming site 4Gamer described the natural scenery as magnificent, and called the Saurians cute.

-Fans in China were disappointed at the relative lack of male characters compared to female ones in Natlan.